aarthi31/amr-course-new/README.md

 📔**Notes**

-1. This pipeline comes with in-built Kraken database (Standard-8).
+1. This pipeline was tested with Kraken database (Standard-8, k2_standard_08gb_20240904.tar.gz).
 If you want to change the database, you can download it from [Kraken website](https://benlangmead.github.io/aws-indexes/k2).
+Please download this database, untar it, add Kraken database to the path.
 2. Some steps (metagenomic assembly and quality checking of bins) use a lot of memory and are time consuming.
 Please be aware of this!